From Rubber to Porcelain

 - Color Choice: Darker colors tend to absorb more sunlight than lighter ones so keep this in mind when selecting a color for your project.
 Consider using light-colored shades such as white or off-white instead for optimal comfort.

-In short, regardless of how scorching summer days may get outside, rubber deck tiles offer excellent protection against uncomfortable surface temperatures due to their natural properties and careful design choices.
+In short, regardless of how scorching summer days may get outside, outdoor rubber deck tiles offer excellent protection against uncomfortable surface temperatures due to their natural properties and careful design choices.

-5.Do rubber decktiles smell?
+5. Do rubber decktiles smell?

 Generally speaking, rubber deck tiles have little odor upon installation.
 However, some people report that because of the materials used in manufacturing them (such as recycled tires) they may have an initial chemical smell.
 This dissipates after a few weeks and generally is only noticeable indoors.
 On the other hand, it's important to keep in mind that all rubber products can potentially become stained over time with dirt and debris from rainwater or heavy traffic areas.

 Therefore, it is recommended that you seal your rubber deck tile periodically with a waterproofing product to help reduce any potential staining issues.
-All things considered, rubber deck tiles offer many benefits such as non-toxicity, durability, slip resistance and low maintenance requirements.
+All things considered, outdoor rubber deck tiles offer many benefits such as non-toxicity, durability, slip resistance and low maintenance requirements.

-6.What are the popular applications of rubber tiles except decks?
+6. What are the popular applications of rubber tiles except decks?

 Rubber tiles are versatile and can be used in many different applications, most commonly outside on decks but also inside for areas such as basements or bathrooms.
 In addition to these common uses, rubber tiles have a variety of other applications that make them incredibly useful around the home.